 As part of the drive to reduce Scope 3 carbon emissions, the Group plans to introduce technologies to improve its products' rolling resistance.
-In 2024, \leq 119 million was invested in this plan, with over \leq 600 million to be invested over the period covered by the strategic plan.
+In 2024, €119 million was invested in this plan, with over €600 million to be invested over the period covered by the strategic plan.

 All of this expenditure has been taken into account in the cash flow forecasts used as a basis for impairment testing (note 12.1 "Goodwill").
-Beyond the period covered by the strategic plan, the borrowing collateral included in "Current financial assets and Non-current financial assets" on the consolidated statement of financial position.
+Beyond the period covered by the strategic plan, the rate at which the programs are implemented will depend on the actual energy performance of the initial investments.